-While running an Alien Skin product as a Photoshop plug-in, you may get a crash or memory error message.
+While running an Exposure Software product as a Photoshop plug-in, you may get a crash or memory error message.
 Examples include, "Could not complete the Blow Up 3 Render command because there is not enough memory (RAM)." or "A general error occurred while rendering the preview image."

 Frequently these errors are related to Photoshop taking up system resources, and not allowing enough for the plug-in to process the image.
 These steps often will resolve the issue.

 Go to: Photoshop > Preferences > Performance (Mac) or Edit > Preferences > Performance (Windows).
 The default setting is 70%.
 If your computer has a lot of RAM (more than 8 GB), settings beyond 65% can cause problems.
 Changing to 60% is a good first step.

 Make sure you have a scratch disk allocated.
 Depending on your Photoshop version the path will be in Photoshop > Preferences > (Performance or Scratch Disk).

 The Exposure Software program's Preferences menu also has a Performance slider.
 Moving the setting to favor memory rather than speed can also help alleviate this error.